barrabanda/DA-Projects/game monetization/README.md

 ## Data
 The following data is provided for analysis:
-- data about the gaming activities of the first users of the application
+- gaming activities of the first users of the application
 - information about the source the user came from
 - user acquisition cost data